apache/gravitino/docs/manage-fileset-metadata-using-gravitino.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page introduces how to manage fileset metadata in Gravitino.
+This page introduces how to manage fileset metadata in Apache Gravitino.
 Filesets are a collection of files and directories.
 Users can leverage filesets to manage non-tabular data like training datasets and other raw data.